Samic8/samdawson.dev/src/posts/color.md

 * Does this color convey any meaning?
 * Does this color need to be in sync with another element?

-Thats it.
-Depending on your flavour of CSS (pre-processors, CSS-in-JS etc) your implementation will look different.
+That's it.
+Depending on your flavor of CSS (pre-processors, CSS-in-JS) your implementation will look different.
 However you do it, come up with a system for your color usage.
 Both yourself for maintainability and your users for consistency will thank you.